lorene-k/learn-ai/README.md

 ## Architecture
 - Each service runs in its own Docker container.
 - Nginx acts as a reverse proxy, routing traffic to the correct service.
-- The project is configured to serve all traffic over HTTPS for secure connections.
+- The project is configured to serve traffic over HTTPS for secure connections.

 1. **Installation**